hannahtreadway/hannahtreadway.github.io/_pages/teaching.md

 **Semester(s):** Spring 2022, Summer B 2022, Summer B 2023

 **About:** By the end of SPN 1131, students will communicate using practiced words and phrases to talk about familiar topics related to school, home, and the community.
-You will further develop 21st Century Skills to function appropriately in Spanish in basic personal, academic, and career-related situations in multilingual communities at home and around the world.
+Students will further develop 21st Century Skills to function appropriately in Spanish in basic personal, academic, and career-related situations in multilingual communities at home and around the world.

 ## SPN 1130: Beginning Spanish I
 **Role:** Instructor of Record